Even though Abby Slutsky owns a bakery business, she likes to find a balance between nutritional foods, interesting side dishes, and sweets.

 - Cover the turkey and let the injected turkey sit in the refrigerator overnight.

 - Lemon and ginger: Modify this basic brine by substituting lemon juice and oil in place of the orange flavoring.
-You could also add a touch of powdered ginger instead of the garlic powder.
+You could also add a touch of powdered ginger instead of garlic powder.

 - Beer: For beer lovers, try reducing the broth to half the amount and adding a ¼ cup of beer instead.
 The beer version is nice with apple cider instead of orange juice, and if you want a slightly sweeter injection, add a tablespoon of warm honey.
 (Cold honey may not inject well because it will be too thick.)